bixbydevelopers/capsule-sample-quiz/README.md

 - You can customize the Quiz NoResult dialog (`resources/base/dialog/Quiz_NoResult.dialog.bxb`)
 - You can customize the Quiz Result dialog by directly modifying the `resources/base/dialog/Quiz_Result.dialog.bxb` or by modifying the dialog macros under `/dialog/macros/`.
 - This sample capsule is only slightly trained.
 You need to add more training especially for use cases where user wants to start a specific quiz, e.g. "start a funny quiz"
-- If your quiz has an `autoAdvance` then it will be automatically refreshed to move to next question.
-This might be the desired user experience for most cases but it will make debugging harder.
-You can comment out the autoAdvance feature and add it only once you have finished development.
+- If your quiz has `explainAnswer` then it will explain answer to each question before moving to the next question.